jxnpass/jxnpass.github.io/index.md

 You will have two options to choose from: GitHub Pages Jekyll or Static HTML.
 You can then select one of them, and GitHub will navigate you to a new file with a name depending on which one you select.
 Then press "commit changes."
 This will add a hidden file with folder .github/workflows with a new .yml file added.
 You don't have to do anything with this file.

-Navigate to your repository's settings, revisit "Pages" and a link should now pop on.
+Navigate to your repository's settings, revisit "Pages" and a link should now pop up.

 ![pic5](/pics/blog-step3.png)